GEO-BON/bon-in-a-box-pipelines/pipelines/Protconn-pipeline/protconn_pipeline.md

 #### **2. Getting the polygon of the area of interest**

 This step returns the polygon for the country/region/area of interest.
-If a country/region was selected, it pulls the country/region polygon using the [GeoBoundaries API](https://www.geoboundaries.org/), and outputs as a geopackage, projected in the crs of interest.
+If a country/region was selected, it pulls the country/region polygon using the [Fieldmaps](https://fieldmaps.io/), and outputs as a geopackage, projected in the crs of interest.
 If the user inputs a custom bounding box, it will return a polygon made from that bounding box.

 #### **3. Cleaning the protected areas data**